AdrKacz/IA-BDI/README.md

 # ...
 ```

-The `Radar` detects objects in the near by areas of the *spaceship*.
+The `Radar` detects objects in the nearby areas of the *spaceship*.
 If objects are within the **field of view** of the *spaceship*, they are processed.

-The field of view is all the point that are covered by the `Radar` and within a given `_view_angle` range.
+The field of view is all the points that are covered by the `Radar` and within a given `_view_angle` range.
 So, *spaceship* doesn't see what's behind it.

 ```py
 func handle_target() -> void: